 1. Take a Charleston Harbor History Boat Cruise

-Enjoy a leisurely boat cruise along Charleston Harbor with chances to sightsee everything from Cooper River to the Fort Sumter National Monument.
+Enjoy a chilled-out boat cruise along Charleston Harbor with chances to sightsee everything from Cooper River to the Fort Sumter National Monument.

-The journey throughout is entirely narrated by the tour guide and elaborates on the history of Charleston from the time of the Civil War.
+The journey is entirely narrated by the tour guide and they will elaborate on the history of Charleston from the time of the Civil War to the present day.

-You’ll pass the antebellum houses and landmarks near the Battery, the various Civil War sites throughout the city, and pass under the bridges of Cooper River.
+You’ll pass antebellum houses and landmarks near the Battery, various Civil War sites throughout the city, and go under the bridges of Cooper River.

-There is even a possibility to encounter bottlenose dolphins along the cruise, and of course, pelicans.
-Depart from the city for a scenic hour-and-a-half tour of the harbor by an 80-foot boat.
+There is even a possibility to encounter bottlenose dolphins along the cruise, and of course, pelicans (one species stays in SC all year and the other is there during the winter months).

-A variety of cruise times are available throughout the day, with numerous morning, afternoon, and even sunset cruises.
+This will all take place on an 80-foot boat and there are a lot of cruise times available throughout the day, with numerous morning, afternoon, and even sunset cruises.

 2. Get Festive at the Charleston Holiday Market

-The local market takes an upgrade from its local produce and food vendors to include additional holiday vendors and products prepared by artisans and crafters; there are also fun activities for kids along with live, festive music!
+The local market makes an upgrade from its usual local produce and food vendors to include additional holiday vendors and products prepared by artisans and crafters; there are also fun activities for kids along with live, festive music!
+It literally turns into its name – the Charleson Holiday Market!

-This year, the market is at the Convention Center and will be held November 10-12, 2024.
+This year, the market is at the Convention Center and will be held November 15-17, 2024.
+You can find out additional details here.

 3. See the Holiday Festival of Lights from November-December

-Every evening from November 11 to December 31, the Holiday Festival of Lights takes place at James Island County Park.
+Every evening (5:30pm to 10pm) from November 15 to December 31, 2024, the Holiday Festival of Lights takes place at James Island County Park.

 4. Indulge at Rodney Scott’s BBQ

-Enjoy delicious comfort food in a family-oriented establishment.
-Rodney Scott’s BBQ boasts everything to be 100% Handmade and uses its own original recipes.
+Indulge in delicious comfort food in a family-oriented establishment when you’re visiting Charleston this winter!
+Rodney Scott’s BBQ ensures everything is 100% handmade and they are famous for their original recipes.

-Start your experience with Hushpuppies and Honey Butter or Smoked Chicken Wings, or consider one of their many options from their Taters & Greens section, such as their house favorite, the Loaded Tater Truck, consisting of sour cream, butter, cheddar cheese, scallion, bacon, and your choice of chicken, brisket, whole hog, or pork shoulder on your baked potato.
+Start your Rodney Scott’s experience with hushpuppies and honey butter or smoked chicken wings.
+Or consider one of the many options from their Taters & Greens section, such as their house favorite, the Loaded Tater Truck, consisting of sour cream, butter, cheddar cheese, scallions, bacon, and your choice of chicken, brisket, whole hog, or pork shoulder on your baked potato.

-The Pit Cooked Meals are divided into two sections: Sandwiches and Plates.
-Their Whole Hog Pork Sandwich or Plate are both excellent options!
+Their pit-cooked meals are divided into two sections: sandwiches and plates.
+Their whole hog pork sandwich or plate are both excellent options!

 5. Take a Trip to Kiawah Island or Sullivan’s Island

-Kiawah Island is an untouched and perfectly preserved paradise with various types of stunning landforms, such as sand dunes, maritime forests, beaches, and marshes.
+Kiawah Island feels like an untouched and perfectly preserved paradise with various types of scenery like sand dunes, maritime forests, beaches, and marshes.

-Enjoy the natural beauty of the 10 miles of beaches on the island, or partake in recreational water activities along the shoreline, such as kayaking or surfing with Tide Trails, paddle boarding, or boogie boarding with Island Beach Services, or a charter boat with Bohicket Marina & Market.
+You can enjoy the natural beauty of the 10 miles of beaches on the island, or partake in recreational water activities along the shoreline, such as kayaking or surfing with Tide Trails.
+You can also rent a charter boat with Bohicket Marina & Market.

-Fort Moultrie is a historical site to check out when you’re done enjoying the beach and learn of its significance, impact, and how it was utilized in American history.
+Fort Moultrie is a historical site to check out when you’re done enjoying the beach and you can learn of its significance, impact, and how it was utilized in American history.

 6. Go Shopping on Historic King Street

-One of the most significant streets in Downtown Charleston is King Street.
+One of the most iconic streets in Downtown Charleston is King Street.
 It’s known for its beautiful architecture and was named after King Charles II of England.

-In the old city, the historic street was the main route, in which most of the city’s merchants and commercial activities were centralized around port trading at the pier and waterfront.
+In the old city, the historic street was the main thoroughfare, in which most of the city’s merchants and commercial activities were centralized around port trading at the pier and waterfront.

-At the completion of the railroad terminus, the commercial atmosphere escalated, quickly transforming the route into the prosperous retail center it is today.
+After the railroad was completed, the commercial atmosphere escalated, quickly transforming the route into the prosperous retail center it is currently.

-Take a tour through the charming historic city whilst sampling local dishes and products from the Lowcountry region.
-Learn about the historical background with your guide as you traverse the streets.
+Take a tour through the charming historic city while sampling local dishes and products from the Lowcountry.
+Learn about the historical background with your guide as you traverse the streets of Charleston!

-Some of the most notable food you’ll find in the region are collard greens, South Carolina barbeque, beignets, pralines, benne wafers, and stone-ground grits.
+Some of the most notable foods you’ll find in the region are collard greens, South Carolina barbecue, beignets, pralines, benne wafers, and stone-ground grits.

 Then, spend the rest of the two hours of your tour at the French Quarter, which is home to some of the city’s most famous restaurants.